 Long summer weekends mean cookouts, and whether you’re honoring the holiday set aside for our fallen soldiers, or testing out the pool for the first time this year, or just taking a breather from the long work week (whew, right?), it’s a great reason to gather family and friends together and cook up some delicious picnic eats.

 Lately, I’ve been substituting tortellini — the fresh kind that you can buy in the refrigerated section at the grocery, partially cooked — for regular pasta, for an extra hit of flavor (cheese stuffed!) and texture in my pasta salads.

 This tortellini salad is make-ahead awesome, so when you’re hosting your weekend gathering, you make it in the morning, go about your party b’ness, and then just pull this baby right out of the fridge when the burgers are up.

-Picnic tip: the homemade buttermilk dill dressing I share here is awesome — I hope you’ll try it, whether it’s with this tortellini salad or not! — but if you’re taking the salad to a picnic with possibly iffy refrigeration opps, use your favorite dairy-free vinaigrette instead.
+Picnic tip: the homemade buttermilk dill dressing I share here is awesome — I hope you’ll try it, whether it’s with this tortellini salad or not! — but if you’re taking the salad to a picnic with possibly iffy refrigeration opps, use your favorite dairy-free vinaigrette instead (safety first!).

 The best thing about this pasta salad is all the summer veggies, which will be plentiful in just a few short weeks (I can’t wait!).
 Something to look out for this year: if you’ve never tried sweet corn on the cob raw, well, you just hafta!
 It’s sweet and crunchy and just … sooo … yummy I add it to everything, from green salads to salsas to pasta dishes.